zeya2u9/COMEX/Raw_Data_Analysis/README.md

-# Basic analysis of OS/Network/Hardware level raw data
+# Basic analysis of raw data obtained from COMEX

+The raw data obtained can be categorised into three types:
+    - Operating system
+    - Network
+    - Hardware

 ## OS related